dragonator/notification-service/README.md

 [![Go Build](https://github.com/dragonator/notification-service/actions/workflows/go.yml/badge.svg)](https://github.com/dragonator/notification-service/actions/workflows/go.yml)

-This is a interview assignment implementation of a notification system which task is to accept user requests to send notification on multiple channels.
+This is an interview assignment implementation of a notification system which task is to accept user requests and send notification messages on multiple channels.
 To learn more about the system click [here](/docs/ABOUT.md).

 ## Run the service